Why AI Still Needs a Human Virtual Assistant (Like Me)

 Let’s start with the weird bit: some of the newer tools are less reliable than the old ones.
 Models are hallucinating more.
 They’re confident, polished… and sometimes completely wrong.

-• Claude (great for long content, but flaky with facts),
+• Claude (great for long content, but increasingly flaky with facts - I've caught it making up statistics that sound perfectly reasonable)

-• Omni in Airtable (brilliant at spotting patterns and themes, but shaky when it comes to numbers).
+• Omni in Airtable (brilliant at spotting patterns and themes, but shaky when it comes to actual calculations)

 And that human is me.
 Or you.

-It’s Not “Human vs AI” Anymore - It’s “Human with AI (and a Big Red Pen)”
+It’s Not “Human VA vs AI VA” Anymore - It’s “Human VA with AI (and a Big Red Pen)”

-• We’re not just doing the tasks.
-We’re curating, fixing, steering.
+• We're not just doing the tasks anymore.
+We're curating, fixing, steering, fact-checking.

 • AI gives you a draft.
-You give it direction.
+You give it direction, personality, accuracy.

 What’s Tripping People Up Right Now